hakanai/haqua/README.markdown

 * Scroll panes (and their contained viewports) are non-opaque by default, to fix appearance the pane contains a non-opaque component.

+JOptionPane:

+* Buttons no longer grow to become the width of the widest button.
+* JOptionPane.destructiveOption supported to mark the button which should be positioned away from the others.

 TitledBorder:

 * Borders appear in the proper Aqua style instead of the default etched border.